In 2021, Vista College's tuition was $15,580 a year.

-Vista College is a private institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Vista College is a private institution, so it has the same tuition for residents of Texas as it does for students who live in other states.

 Tuition at Vista College is the same for all students.

-Vista College does not offer on-campus housing for students, so there are no charge for dorms.
+Vista College does not offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when looking at the actual cost of different schools

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Vista College pay $100 in fees each academic year.
+The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Full-time undergrads at Vista College can expect to pay around $100 in fees each academic year.

 |2021 Total Tuition and Expenses|